Great-Sun-Group/credex-core/docs/deployments.md

 Remember to secure your Neo4j instances by updating the security group rules in the Terraform configuration to restrict access only to necessary IP ranges or security groups.

-This setup provides a scalable and manageable solution for running separate LedgerSpace and SearchSpace Neo4j instances in both staging (Community Edition) and production (Enterprise Edition) environments, fully integrated with your existing AWS infrastructure.
+This setup provides a scalable and manageable solution for running separate LedgerSpace and SearchSpace Neo4j instances in both staging (Community Edition) and production (Enterprise Edition) environments, fully integrated with our existing AWS infrastructure.

 ### Configuration